Pacific Mesothelioma Center

 Cameron has distinguished himself within the small community of mesothelioma specialists.
 He tirelessly advocates for a different approach to pleural mesothelioma treatment.

-Traditionally, pleural mesothelioma treatment is designed to either relieve symptoms at the end of a patient’s life or attempt to cure the cancer through a combination of aggressive therapies.
-Aggressive treatment often involves a dangerous surgery to remove an affected lung.
+Traditionally, pleural mesothelioma treatment is designed to either relieve symptoms at the end of a patient’s life or attempt to cure cancer through a combination of aggressive therapies.
+Aggressive treatment often involves dangerous surgery to remove an affected lung.

 In Cameron’s view, doctors should instead aim to treat pleural mesothelioma as a chronic disease.
 The keystone of this approach is a lung-sparring procedure called a pleurectomy and decortication (P/D).
-It is still a major tumor-removing surgery, but it carries less risk and has a lower impact on quality of life than an extrapleural pneumonectomy (EPP).
+It is still a major tumor-removing surgery, but it carries less risk and has a lower impact on the quality of life than an extrapleural pneumonectomy (EPP).

 At PMC, doctors typically combine P/D with radiation therapy, chemotherapy and experimental immunotherapies.